 Human rights has long been a core focus of the Law School, and with this major initiative NYU Law is further demonstrating its dedication to training the next generation of human rights leaders.
 The Institute, with Professor of Clinical Law Margaret Satterthwaite ’99 as faculty director, also supports other human rights initiatives at the Law School and University and acts as the coordinating hub for existing human rights work at NYU, including the Center for Human Rights & Global Justice, the US-Asia Law Institute, and NYU Stern's Center for Business and Human Rights.

 Our Focus Areas

-We're thrilled to welcome our inaugural Tuttleman Legal Empowerment Fellow, Tyler Walton '18, who will work on researching and co-developing strategies with affected community members to access and exercise their rights.
+Our inaugural Tuttleman Legal Empowerment Fellow, Tyler Walton '18 will work on researching and co-developing strategies with affected community members to access and exercise their rights.